-AJ Swenson of TeraFlex National Sales goes even bigger.
+Former AJ Swenson of TeraFlex National Sales goes even bigger.
 “I think I will always have 40 inch tires.
-Clearing that 40 inches is going to take a 6 inch lift, our Long Arm Kit.
-That’s what I did.”
+Clearing that 40 inches is going to take a 6 inch lift.
+I did our 6" Elite LCG Long Arm Kit.”

 Basically the tire size and lift kit go hand in hand.
 First, choose which tire to run, and then base the lift height off that tire size.
 Most Jeepers probably aren’t driving ten out of every thousand miles on the trail, and will want a Jeep they can drive around town.
 Something that can run those daily errands, go on vacation, that’s stable on the road, and can still go to Moab for a good time off-road.
 For many, these Jeeps are a second car, and for some a primary.
 Especially for those with families constantly climbing in and out, which is becoming more common, a lift height that maintains ease of access is often ideal.

-“The big advantage of the Budget Boost (see JK 2.5 Budget Boost) is that you’re able to get a larger tire without the expense.
+“The big advantage of the 2.5 inch Budget Boost is that you’re able to get a larger tire without the expense.
 Because the Budget Boost is just a spring spacer, you still use your factory springs.
 Luckily with a JK, we have bigger openings.
 Meaning that with a 2.5 inch Budget Boost, we’re able to run up to a 35 inch tire.
 But, it all depends on what type of trail you like to run.

 “If you start running slightly harder trails,” Calvin explains, “you’re going to have a hard time with some obstacles.
 You’ll have less ground clearance, less breakover angle, less approach angle and departure angle.
 You want to be sure you’re tall enough for clearance.
 Otherwise you’ll drag.

-“Although, it does depend.
-Because maybe you’ve got heavy duty rockers and skid plates, and yes that will keep you from getting body damage.
+“Although, it does depend," Calvin continues, "because maybe you’ve got heavy duty rockers and skid plates, and yes that will keep you from getting body damage.
 But you can still get hung up.”

 The JK 2.5” Lift Kit however, has its advantages and benefits.
 The Budget Boost means adding a spacer block, but the 2.5” Lift Kit means adding active coils, providing more suspension and spring travel.
 The springs help with additions such as a winch in the front or a heavier spare tire in the back, causing overall weight to become less problematic.
 This lift also includes a beneficial lift in the front to improve the low-nose factory rake.

 For this 3” lift, the 35” tire is still recommended.
-A 0.5” upgrade from the 2.5” kit is a small difference but it does provide more ground clearance.
-Another advantage of the FlexArms is that TeraFlex has included a flexible joint on one end, which allows more articulation than just a rubber bushing.
+A 1/2" upgrade from the 2.5” kit is a small difference but it does provide more ground clearance.
+Another advantage of the Flexarms is that TeraFlex has included a flexible joint on one end, which allows more articulation than just a rubber bushing.

 Swenson approaches a large obstacle in his coworker’s 2010 JK with a 2.5" lift kit and 35's.
 The approach angle clears as he drives the front tires up the wall of the obstacle.
 “I hear the hitch dragging, but that’s it,” Swenson comments.
-The front tires reach the top of the obstacle, and as he attempts to continue climbing, the jeep remains put.
+The front tires reach the top of the obstacle, and as he attempts to continue climbing, the Jeep doesn't move.

 * * *

 TeraFlex asked Hank, a brand new Jeep owner, about which lift he's considering.
 He states, “I’ve done a ton of research, and there are a couple of looks that I like.
-I like the big burley look.
-But with my budget I’m thinking a 35 inch tire.
+I really like the big look, but with my budget I’m thinking a 35 inch tire.
 But I don’t actually want a 35, I want at least a 37.
 I’m just not sure what that entails.”